Overview

 Winston-Salem State University Financial Aid Resources

-If you are looking for more information about financial aid and scholarships at Winston-Salem State or have questions that are specific to your personal situation, we recommend that you reach out directly to the financial aid office!
+For more information about financial aid at Winston-Salem State, or for questions that are specific to your financial situation, we recommend that you reach out directly to the financial aid office!

 Here’s how you can get in touch: